 It would seem that the most common allergy people face when dealing with cats stems from something in their saliva called Fel d 1, which, naturally when they lick and clean themselves transfers onto their fur, it essentially dries and for our purposes here, becomes a form of dander.
 So, when you pet them, when they shed, or just generally hang out, it goes places and you, dear allergy sufferer, come into contact with this.

 Why is this important to know?
 Well, when picking out the cat breed that's right for you, it's good to know the potential cause of your problem, so you can make more informed decisions.
-Which brings us onto our first cat breed.
+Which brings us onto one of our first hypoallergenic cats.

 Siberian's are an unexpected first on this list!
 They have long, fluffy, lovely fur and a playful, bold personality type that is sure to be loved.
 Oh, and they apparently produce less Fel d 1 than other cats, making them a good choice for people with pet allergies.
 Now, if given the opportunity, I'd try hanging out around them for a little while first, see how you react, if at all to them before making the leap.
 But, I think that can really be said about any potential breed you are looking to get.